Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 Torridon to Shieldaig where the Shieldaig Hotel is very good and there is a dinghy pontoon.
 It is also possible to sail up to the head of

-Church Bay, Raasay has visitors moorings with a beautiful view of the Cuillins and handy for the Raasay House which has been restored but these moorings can get a bit "rolly" if the weather is not settled.
+Church Bay, Raasay has visitors moorings with a beautiful view of the Cuillins and handy for the Raasay House which has been restored and the new Isle of Raasay Distillery but these moorings can get a bit "rolly" if the weather is not settled.

 DAY 7 Armadale – tide back through Kyle Rhea and then back to our moorings at Armadale.
 If you want an early start then this is your best option unless the weather is inappropriate (strong winds from South East to North East).
 Ashore, food can be found at the Ardvasar Hotel about 15 minutes walk away from the Old Pier, about 200yds from the Isle of Skye Yachts Workshop where we have shower facilities and free WiFi.
 Cafe Gasta at Armadale Castle and Gardens, 5 minutes walk from the moorings, also provides snacks every day and evening meals at the weekends.